LatticeX-Foundation/Rosetta/doc/API_DOC.md

 ## Overview

 By using Rosetta framework, users can directly perform training or inference task on all of their respective dataset without leaking any privacy to others just after adding a single code `import latticex.rosetta`  at the header of your existing TensorFlow programs (see our [tutorial documentation](TUTORIALS.md) for more details).
-The main magic component that supports these upper-level conveniences is our implementation of a new suites of MPC-enabled `Operation` based on TensorFlow's flexiable extension mechanism for introducing new operation library.
+The main magic component that supports these upper-level conveniences is our implementation of a new suites of MPC-enabled `Operation` based on TensorFlow's flexible extension mechanism for introducing new operation library.
 To distinguish it from the native TensorFlow API Operation (hereinafter referred to directly as `Ops`), we refer to these customized Operation as `MpcOps`.

 Here we describe how to use the various `MpcOps` interfaces supported in the `Rosetta v0.1.0` version.
 Most of interface signature of these `MpcOps` is consistent with the corresponding `Ops`' in TensorFlow, and only in a few cases have we extended the native one with more MPC-related functionality (e.g., the `SaveV2` operation, etc.).